 Dirt, Tires, Gears

-The Shenandoah Mountain Adventure and the Valley View Challenge take place on almost-entirely paved surfaces.
-Riders who participate in these routes will enjoy just a few brief connectors on little dirt roads, over low-water bridges and up country lanes.
-These short connectors make the experience all the better – and riders won’t need any event-specific equipment to prepare for the road surfaces.
-Riders in the Shenandoah Mountain Adventure will want to be prepared with appropriate gearing for the smooth, paved mountain climbs.
+The Shenandoah Mountain Adventure, Shenandoah Mountain Century, Mt Solon Metric Century and the Valley View Challenge routes take place on entirely paved surfaces.
+We’ve recently revised the routes to eliminate all unpaved surfaces – while preserving the country lanes and riverside roads.
+Riders won’t need any event-specific equipment to prepare for the road surfaces.
+Riders in the Shenandoah Mountain Adventure and Shenandoah Mountain Century will want to be prepared with appropriate gearing for the smooth, paved mountain climbs.

 The Alpine Loop is a completely different challenge.
 Throughout its 105 miles, the Alpine Loop route features over 11,000 feet of climbing including the smooth paved climb on Virginia Route 33 and two incredible mountainous dirt roads.

 The Alpine Loop’s first dirt section is up West Virginia’s Fultz Gap Road, where the pitches are the day’s steepest over the course of three amazing miles and 1,600-feet of elevation gain.
 Fultz Gap Road is a county road that is maintained for vehicles and includes a mix of primarily dirt with some well-worn-in gravel.
 The summit opens up to an unexpected mountain-top meadow.